lowRISC/opentitan/hw/ip/aes/doc/_index.md

 1. Configure AES unit to operate in normal/automatic mode by setting the MANUAL_OPERATION bit in {{< regref "CTRL" >}} to `0`.
    This ensures that the AES unit i) automatically starts encryption/decryption when new input data is available and ii) does not overwrite previous output data that has not been read by the processor.
 2. Write Input Data Block `0` to the Input Data registers {{< regref "DATA_IN0" >}} - {{< regref "DATA_IN3" >}}.
-   Each register has to be written at least once.
+   Each register must be written at least once.
    The order in which these registers are written does not matter.
 3. Wait for the INPUT_READY bit in {{< regref "STATUS" >}} to become `1`, i.e. wait for the AES unit to load Input Data Block `0` into the internal state register and start operation.
 4. Write Input Data Block `1` to the Input Data registers.